johnbosco35/CBT_quiz/README.md

 ![React Quiz App Template Cover Image](./src/assets/images/ReactJS-Quiz-App-Template.jpg)

-# Xeven Quiz - ReactJS Quiz App Template
+# johnbosco35 Quiz - ReactJS Quiz App Template

-With **Xeven Quiz**, you don't have to spend hours on coding from scratch.
+With **johnbosco35 Quiz**, you don't have to spend hours on coding from scratch.
 This Quiz App template provides a solid foundation, eliminating the need to reinvent the wheel.
 You'll spend less time developing your app, which lets you focus on the unique.

-Xeven Quiz helps you follow industry best practices and coding conventions as a beginner.
+johnbosco35 Quiz helps you follow industry best practices and coding conventions as a beginner.

 As a beginner developer, a quiz app is a common project.
 But without guidance, this simple project can become difficult.

-Xeven Quiz is here to change that narrative and give you the tools and knowledge you need to create a successful and efficient quiz app.
+johnbosco35 Quiz is here to change that narrative and give you the tools and knowledge you need to create a successful and efficient quiz app.

 With a strong architecture and modular design, you can easily add new features, expand your question database, and accommodate a growing user base without experiencing any setbacks.